This set of Mechanical Behaviour Problems focuses on “Tension Test and Stress Strain Curve”.

 c) Poisson’s ratio

 Explanation: Ductility is calculated by percentage elongation.
-It is ability of material to undergo plastic deformation.
+It is the ability of a material to undergo plastic deformation.
 It is opposite of brittleness.

 3. If a bar is doubled in length, what will be the strain induced?